Raymond Lambert: After Everest

 Lambert returned to Nepal in 1954, trespassing across the Tibetan frontier to attempt Gaurisankar.
 Having failed at Gaurisankar, the expedition attempted Cho Oyu, but was turned back by high winds at about 23000 feet.
-Lambert returned again to Nepal in 1955 to make the first ascent with Eric Gauchat and Claude Kogan of Ganesh I (7,429m).
+Lambert returned again to Nepal in 1955 to make the first ascent with Eric Gauchat and Claude Kogan of Ganesh I (7,429m), where Gauchat died from a fall during their return.
 Subsequent expeditions took him to Pakistan and South America.
 Then in 1959 he embarked on a completely new career and by 1963, now married with two children, he was a fully qualified glacier pilot, flying to remote and inaccessible icy areas - a vocation which brought him considerable fame until he finally stopped flying in 1987.
 Ten years later, aged 82, Lambert died near his home in Geneva due to complications of a lung disorder.

 Honour and respect

 John Hunt recalls meeting Raymond Lambert in 1953 to learn as much as he could about the Swiss attempt on Everest:

 "Despite their disappointment, the Swiss were most helpful.
 However, Raymond told me tactfully, `Monsieur Colonel, vous aurez gros problemes', meaning, I think, that we hadn't a hope in hell."

 On 26 May 1953, exactly a year after Lambert's attempt, Hunt himself photographed the skeletal remains of the tent at 8,400m.
 Said Hunt:

 "It brought home the significance of their performance and made me force myself 50m higher up the ridge, to deposit the supplies for our final camp."

 Three days later Tenzing and Hillary reached the summit.
 On the way home, the team stopped off at Zürich airport and met the Swiss trail-blazers again.
 Lord Hunt recalls:

 "They offered us unreserved applause.
 In later years Raymond and I became close friends.
 He was not a demonstrative person, but the warmth of personality, once bestowed, was very precious to me."